DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 The stub server strips identification parameters from the request and acts as a proxy to another recursive resolver.

 sdns://AgYAAAAAAAAAACBdzvEcz84tL6QcR78t69kc0nufblyYal5di10An6SyUBJza3kucmV0aGlua2Rucy5jb20KL2Rucy1xdWVyeQ

-## safesurfer

-Family safety blocklist that blocks almost 3 million adult websites, along with CSAM and more.
-Free to use, with paid options available at my.safesurfer.io for custom blocking with additional content categories.
-Paid users can review their own logs.
-Account holder logs are anonymized and used for filter improvement.
-Data is never sold. – https://safesurfer.io

-Warning: this server is incompatible with DNS anonymization.

-sdns://AQAAAAAAAAAADzEwNC4xNTUuMjM3LjIyNSAnIH_VEgToNntINABd-f_R0wu-KpwzY55u2_iu2R1A2CAyLmRuc2NyeXB0LWNlcnQuc2FmZXN1cmZlci5jby5ueg

 ## safesurfer-doh